XSR700/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 - What can you conclude about the Outcomes based on Goals?

+Louise should consider making her goal less than $15000.

 - What are some limitations of this dataset?